nico-bertoli/nico-bertoli.github.io/_posts/2022-08-07-Duck Trust.md

 ---
 ## Game description
 Local multiplayer game where you have to cooperate with a friend to keep a lilypad balanced, while tons of objects fall on it.
-Ducks can turn into stone for a while, increasing their weight and friction with the ground
+Ducks can turn into stone for a while, increasing their weight and friction with the ground.

 ![immagine spinta](/assets/myImages/DuckTrust/stone.gif)